 Welcome to the Centre for Doctoral Training (CDT) in Applied Photonics.
-The CDT is a joint venture between Heriot-Watt University and the universities of Dundee, Edinburgh, Glasgow, St Andrews, and Strathclyde.
+The CDT is a joint venture between Heriot-Watt University and the universities of Dundee, Edinburgh, Glasgow, Huddersfield, St Andrews, Strathclyde, and the National Physical Laboratory.

 This handbook gives an overview of the programme structure and the administrative arrangements, including contact details for key personnel.